the-white-platform/fashion-web/docs/CLOUD_BUILD_TRIGGER_CANCEL.md

 terraform apply
 ```

-### Option 2: Using gcloud CLI
+### Option 2: Using gcloud CLI (Quick Manual Fix)

-If you need to update existing triggers manually:
+If you need to update existing triggers manually without modifying Terraform:

 ```bash
 # For dev trigger